Electrical Panel Upgrades

 Old electrical panels may start to show signs of malfunctioning in as little as 10 years of use.
 If your panel is 20 years or older, you should have it inspected and/or replaced by a licensed electrician.

-As dust, grease, and other particle float through the air, they make their way into your circuit breakers and can prevent them from tripping.
-Old circuit breakers are also at a risk of not functioning due to being worn out, either from tripping on and off too many times or just simply having power run through them for years.
+As dust, grease, and other particles float through the air, they make their way into your circuit breakers and can prevent them from tripping.
+Old circuit breakers are also at a risk of not functioning due to being worn out; this could either be from the breakers tripping on and off too many times or just simply having power run through them for years.

-Some of the signs of a worn out electrical panel present themselves in other areas of the home.
-Here are a list of potential symptoms that could mean you need a new panel panel upgrade:
+Some of the signs of a worn out electrical panel will present themselves in other areas of the home, not just the panel.
+Here is a list of potential symptoms that could mean you need a new panel upgrade:

 - You can see rust, corrosion, or moisture around the panel